kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

    :alt: Hong Kong localization modules

 .. note::
-   To use the Payroll features, please install the module under the :ref:`HK Payroll <hong_kong/payroll>`.
+   To use the Payroll features, install the module under the :ref:`HK Payroll <hong_kong/payroll>`.

 Add FPS QR codes to invoices
 ============================